FelixKratz/JankyBorders/README.md

 #### Updating the border properties during runtime
-If a `borders` process is already running, invoking a new `borders` instance with any combination of the available arguments will update the properties of the already running instance.
+If a `borders` process is already running, invoking a new `borders` instance with any combination of the available options will update the properties of the already running instance.

 ## Documentation
-Local documentation is available as `man borders` and as a rendered verion in the [Wiki](https://github.com/FelixKratz/JankyBorders/wiki/Man-Page).
+Local documentation is available as `man borders` and as a rendered version in the [Wiki](https://github.com/FelixKratz/JankyBorders/wiki/Man-Page).